NemerAbdullah/lab3/lab3.md

 # Part 2
 command grep

 -r: searches recursively within the files.
-This is useful because it lets us search within the text files for the strings we are looking for. for example, I search for the string "loud" in the file plos:
+This is useful because it lets us search in multiple files in the same directory for the string we are looking for. for example, I search for the string "loud" in the file plos:
 ~~~
 grep -r "loud" technical/plos
 technical/plos/journal.pbio.0020101.txt:        experimentation.
 Yet, the main two points of this discovery are loud and clear: social